 Enterprises that run core business applications on mainframes have, for decades, integrated those applications.
 Today’s normal is for the mainframe to function as a key part of a hybrid IT environment.
 The first challenge enterprises face is how to complete these integrations.
 When integrations are complete, a new challenge emerges: understanding how these integrated, hybrid applications are performing.
 It’s often relatively simple to get data that shows how individual components of composite applications are performing.
-More problematic, historically, is gaining a holistic set of analytics that reveal true end-to-end performance.
+More problematic is gaining a holistic set of analytics that reveal true end-to-end performance.
 What enterprises need are comprehensive integration analytics.

 When the mainframe is part of a hybrid IT application, it’s important to monitor data flows, because mainframe applications are typically high-volume and mission-critical.
-Seemingly “small” changes integrations introduced at any layer of a hybrid IT application can have a major, ripple-through effect.
+Seemingly “small” changes integrations introduce at any layer of a hybrid IT application can have a major, ripple-through effect.
 A middle-tier integration approach introduces a few milliseconds of additional latency into a transaction.
 What is the end-user impact of that latency when multiplied across millions of transactions a day?
 An architect opts for an integration approach that runs one CICS transaction per call, instead of orchestrating a full sequence of transactions per call.
 What is the impact on general processor cycle consumption for high-volume transaction applications?

 From our work with mainframe-using enterprises, we have seen three specific areas of interest emerge relating to integration analytics: end-to-end transaction tracking, application performance analytics, and RPA analysis.

 An example illustrates the need for this type of integration analytics.
 When a bank customer uses a smartphone app to check account balances, what happens on the back-end, int the mainframe?
 Enterprise IT groups want to see the complete picture, understanding how smartphone app usage is driving mainframe transactions.
 They also want to know where performance bottlenecks may exist.